 This week marked the one year anniversary of the UK’s first lockdown.
 In remembrance of the hardships, sacrifices, and the lives lost at the hands of the pandemic, the 23rd March was marked with a minute’s silence and memorials across the country.
 Amongst these heartfelt tributes was a collective feeling of reflection: a mutual musing on a year that has changed all of our lives, and cut short the lives of so many others.

 From the moment workplaces, schools, and universities closed telling their staff and students to work from home, there has been extensive conversation about, and scrutiny into, the impact of remote work.
 The transition to working from home has highlighted, and worsened, the striking inequalities evident in modern British society.
-As we reflect on the past year and look towards the easing of restrictions over the coming weeks and months, and the return to workplaces, we need to consider how we can learn from the lockdown lessons of working from home.
+As we reflect on the past year and look towards the easing of restrictions over the coming weeks and months, and the return to workplaces, we need to consider how we can learn from the lessons of working from home.

-What have been the struggles of remote working, what have been the benefits, and how can creative industries, such as publishing, adapt to the advantage of those their staff and their business?
+What have been the struggles of remote working, what have been the benefits, and how can creative industries, such as publishing, adapt to the advantage of their staff and their business?

 There has been a flurry of research over the last 12 months into how working from home, and largely working on your own (with the exception of the occasional Zoom team meeting and often relentless Slack stream of communication), impacts people’s efficiency and creativity.